 Be Active!
 Walking promotes blood circulation, which helps to decrease your risk for getting a blood clot.
-During the daytime, be sure to get up every 2 to 3 hours and walk across the room; do ankle pumps; wear compression stockings (no longer used in hospital, but okay to use at home); avoid flying 6 weeks if possible; and take your prescribed blood thinner.
+During the daytime, be sure to get up every 2 to 3 hours and walk across the room; do ankle pumps; avoid flying 6 weeks if possible; and take your prescribed blood thinner.